johnbelamaric/blog.coredns.io/content/post/query-processing.md

 Notice in the `.:53` server block, we define the `health` middleware, but it doesn't appear in the diagram.
 This is because there are a few different types of middleware.
 "Normal" middleware perform request handling, and appear in the middleware chain.
 However, there are a few middleware that just modify the configuration of the server or server block.
 Since they don't have any request-time logic, they are not inserted in the middleware chain.
-Today only the `health`, `tls`, and `root` middleware work this way.
+Some middleware that work this way are the `health`, `tls`, `startup`, `shutdown`, and `root` middleware.

 You can divide the middleware that do perform request-time processing into two groups: middleware that _manipulate_ the request in some way, and _backend_ middleware.
 Backend middleware provide different sources